1. What Serc is and what it is used for

 Taking other medicines

-Please tell your doctor or pharmacist if you are taking or have taken any other medicines, including medicines obtained without a prescription.
+Please tell your doctor or pharmacist if you are taking or have taken any other medicines, including medicines obtained

+without a prescription.
 This includes herbal medicines.

 In particular, tell your doctor or pharmacist if you are taking any of the following medicines:

 - Monoamine-oxidase inhibitors (MAOIs) - used to treat depression or Parkinson's disease.
-These may increase the exposure of
+These may increase the

 Taking Serc with food and drink